 The major trend being observed in the global enhanced oil recovery market is increased investments by companies to boost the production of oil and gas.
 Owing to the large-scale consumption of oil and gas, many market players are focusing on expanding their production capacity, mainly through the upgradation of existing wells, exploration of new wells, and expansion in new geographies.

-Crude oil can be obtained from reservoirs by three different phases, primary, secondary and tertiary (enhanced) recovery.
-Primary recovery is due to the natural pressure of the reservoir that drives oil into the wellbore or it can also be done with the help of artificial lift techniques which brings oil to the surface.
-However, most of the oil which can be simply recovered from the primary method has been recovered by producers, so producers use several tertiary or enhanced oil recovery techniques to drive out the oil from the reservoirs.
-Applications of the enhanced oil recovery technique include onshore and offshore.
+Crude oil can be obtained from reservoirs through three methods: primary recovery, secondary recovery, and tertiary (enhanced) recovery.
+In primary recovery, the natural pressure of the reservoir drives the oil into the wellbore.
+The method can also be carried out with the help of an artificial lift to bring the oil to the surface.
+However, most of the oil that can be recovered from this method has already been recovered by producers.
+Hence, oil-producing companies are now using tertiary or enhanced oil recovery techniques of oil extraction.

-Some of the competitors in the enhanced oil recovery market are Chevron Phillips Chemical Corporation, Secure Energy Services Inc., Royal Dutch Shell Plc, Fmc Technologies Inc., Xytel Corporation, Schlumberger Ltd., Praxair Technology, Inc., BASF SE, NALCO Company, and Halliburton Corporation.
+The market is characterized by the presence of oil and gas companies having operations in more than one country.
+Some of the major companies operating in the global enhanced oil recovery market are Chevron Phillips Chemical Corporation, Secure Energy Services Inc., Royal Dutch Shell PLC, Fmc Technologies Inc., Xytel Corporation, Schlumberger Limited, Praxair Technology Inc., BASF SE, NALCO Company, and Halliburton Energy Services Inc.

 The study provides the historical as well the forecast market size data for various countries, including the U.S., Canada, the U.K., Russia, Norway, China, India, Malaysia, Indonesia, Brazil, Mexico, Venezuela, Saudi Arabia, the U.A.E., South Africa, Nigeria, Iran, and Iraq.